Robo3D/User-Manuals/docs/source/cura-for-robo-desktop/index.rst

    :alt: Profile Settings
    :align: center

-* Below the Pofile settings, you will find the simple recommended print settings.
-Here you can change infill density, as well as using print build plate adhesion for better adherance on your first layer, and support structure for generating scaffolding to support overhangs and bridges.
+* Below the Profile settings, you will find the simple recommended print settings.
+Here you can change infill density, as well as using print build plate adhesion for better adherence on your first layer, and support structure for generating scaffolding to support overhangs and bridges.

 .. image:: images/Recommend.JPG
    :alt: Recommended Settings